MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/share-app.md

 1. Select the down arrow to choose permissions for the app.
 Options include:
     - **User**: Can use the app only.
-    - **Co-Ownwer**: Can use, edit, and share the app but not delete or change owners.
+    - **Co-Owner**: Can use, edit, and share the app but not delete or change owners.

         :::image type="content" source="media/share-app/share-app-coowner.png" alt-text="share with a co-owner":::